mrfisher-oe/Users/README.md

-# Template for Orbis Education React Applications
+# Users

-This repository contains the React Application Template 2023 developed in React using React Hooks.
+This repository contains the Users React application created to administer user data and authentication developed in React using React Hooks.

 # .env